stellasant/UTN-fullstack-tp-final/README.md

 # UTN Fullstack Final Project

 ## Project Description
-FE ReactJS app to manage a user library by making queries to a MySQL DB developed in a NodeJS server, that is included in this project repository.
+FE ReactJS app to manage a user library with CRUD actions by making queries to a MySQL DB developed in a NodeJS server, that is included in this project repository.

 ## How to use it
 1. Import with phpMyAdmin the MySQl database 'biblioteca_db' included in this repository.